wp-plugins/attachments/readme.txt

 = Upgrading from version 1.x =

 **You will need to update your theme files that use Attachments 3.0**.
-Version 1.x of Attachments has been *fully deprecated* but is still available.
-If you would like to continue to use the (no longer supported) 1.x version you may add the following to your wp-config.php:
+Version 1.x of Attachments has been **fully deprecated** but is still available *and included with Attachments 3.x*.
+If you would like to continue to use the (no longer supported) 1.x version you may add the following to your `wp-config.php`:

 `define( 'ATTACHMENTS_LEGACY', true ); // force the legacy version of Attachments`